Can you sell a rental property and not pay capital gains?

 Section 1031 of the Internal Revenue Code allows real estate investors who sell one investment property and purchase another ‘like-kind’ property to defer paying tax on capital gains and depreciation recapture on the property sold.

-How long do you need to live in a property to avoid capital gains tax?
+How long do you have to live in an investment property to avoid capital gains?

 What is the capital gain tax for 2020?